 Alcohol has been shown to specifically affect your body’s ability to burn fat around your hips and belly.
 This is most evident in what people call a “beer belly“ or “muffin top.”
 Ironically, drinking too much beer may be preventing you from seeing your own “six-pack!”

 Nutrisystem starts with Fresh Start, a fast-weight loss phase with the goal of losing 13 pounds in the first month.
 This initial more restrictive week is intended to regulate your blood sugar levels and metabolism to prime your body for an extended period of weight loss.
 Basically it’s a cleansing time for your body, which has to be broken of bad eating habits and cravings.

 During this week Nutrisystem asks that you refrain from alcohol including wine and beer that may throw a wrench into the goals of this transitional phase.

 *Related: 40% Off + Extra $30 Off Nutrisystem (New customers only)

 Nutrisystem: “Limit Alcohol to 2 Drinks Per Week”

 Nutrisystem used to discourage drinking alcohol altogether, but they realize that it isn’t realistic to eliminate all alcohol, especially at events or social gatherings.
-For this reason Nutrisystem now says you can have 2 alcoholic drinks per week, preferably on different days.
+For this reason Nutrisystem Fresh Start now says you can have 2 alcoholic drinks per week, preferably on different days.
 They also ask that you make good choices when ordering beer, wine, or cocktails.
 Here are some tips for drinking alcohol on Nutrisystem: